andreassiegel/4ndrs.xyz/content/posts/slack-status-zoom-meeting.md

 $ slack_status.sh test
 ```

-If everything works, your status should show a check mark now.
+If everything works, your status should show a checkmark now.
-If also the Hammerspoon configuration is loaded sucessfully,
+If also the Hammerspoon configuration is loaded successfully,
 your Slack status will be set accordingly.

 Nevertheless, note that the status might not get updated immediately when you join a Zoom meeting.